hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The Identification number can be validated if the Consignee is located in the same contracting party as<br />
+The Identification number can be validated if the Consignee is located in the same contracting party as the Recipient.
-the Recipient.

 **Technical Description**